Prescription weight loss that puts you first

 Glucagon-like peptide-1 receptor agonists (GLP-1s) like Ozempic® (semaglutide) and Wegovy® (semaglutide) have gained popularity for their effectiveness in supporting blood sugar control in those with diabetes and weight loss in those with obesity.

 Does using Ozempic cause brain fog?
-It depends on who you ask.
 We took a closer look at what’s going on with Ozempic users reporting brain fog, including how the medication works in the brain and what the drug packaging says about side effects.

 If you’re on social media platforms like TikTok and Reddit, you may have seen trending conversations about Ozempic and brain fog.